insanepenguin/EPB-site/index.md

                 </h3>
                 <p class="mb-0">
                   <ul class="jobdiscription">
-                    <li>Piloted a solution monitor lab environments recreation using the Internet of Things.</li>
+                    <li>Piloted a solution to monitor lab environments recreation using the Internet of Things.</li>
                     <li>Using a Raspberry pi, MQTT, and Apache NIFI, prototyped a system that allowed for remote monitoring and alerting of lab conditions.</li>
                     <li>This prototype is a starting point for developing further IOT solutions.</li>
                     <li>Along with being a Proof of Concept to show the validity of this approach to lab monitoring.</li>